SilentCicero/meteor-dapp-pricefeed/README.md

 Go to http://localhost:3000/admin

-    Click 'Deploy PriceFeed Contract' and copy the new address to clipboard
+    click 'Deploy PriceFeed Contract' and copy the new address

 Edit client/lib/feedConfig.js

-    Change Feed.address to your new address
+    change Feed.address to your new address

 Wait for mining, refresh, then start using the DApp!